amansharma07/Mini-Project-2020/client/README.md

-# CertoSol - Certificate Generation and Validation Using Blockchain
+# CertoSol-Certificate Generation and Validation Using Blockchain

 > Built using Ethereum on local blockchain setup and deployed on Rinkeby test network.